samnet/libraryPopularity/README.md

 > The **goal is to assist the user in choosing among libraries** (aka. packages, modules ...)  when several options exist.

-For instance, different JS libraries for drawing an interactive line chart exist and it might not be obvious – if you are unexperienced – which one you should go for.
+For instance, different JS libraries for drawing an interactive line chart exist and it might not be obvious – if you are inexperienced – which one you should go for.

 To do so, the idea is to **aggregate and synthesize information on libraries**.
 For example, a developer hesitating between two libraries can input their names and get a summary of their respective level of popularity in terms of downloads, forum activity etc. This can avoid wasting time using a package that is deprecated, for instance.